 Among the metrics used through the Social Capital, Candriam integrates the PAI16 by incorporating a political violence assessment measuring the intensity and frequency of acts of politically motivated violence, including terrorism, conflict and civil unrest and the negative impacts of this strife on the society in which it occurs.
 We also assess the severity of international and non-international armed conflict.
 Armed conflict can cause profound disruption and at worst involving the physical destruction of population.
-Freedom of Expression and Belief, Freedom of the Press, Freedom of Opinion and Expression, Human Rights & Civil Liberties, Associational and Organizational Rights, Freedom of Assembly, Freedom of Association and Collective Bargaining, Personal Autonomy and Individual Rights, Land, Property and Housing Rights, Right to Privacy, Security Forces and Human Rights, Torture and other III-Treatment, Minority Rights, Sexual Minorities, Women's and Girls' Rights are all metrics that are composing the Social Capital score assuring the integration of the PAI16.
+Freedom of Expression and Belief, Freedom of the Press, Freedom of Opinion and Expression, Human Rights & Civil Liberties, Associational and Organizational Rights, Freedom of Assembly, Freedom of Association and Collective Bargaining, Personal Autonomy and Individual Rights, Land, Property and Housing Rights, Right to Privacy, Security Forces and Human Rights are all metrics that are composing the Social Capital score assuring the integration of the PAI16.